Invercargill March

-The Invercargill March is a march composed by Alex Lithgow and named after his home town of Invercargill, on the South Island of New Zealand.
+The Invercargill March is a march composed by Alex Lithgow and named after his home town of Invercargill, in the South Island of New Zealand.

 The Invercargill rates alongside John Philip Sousa's "Stars and Stripes Forever", Kenneth Alford's "Colonel Bogey March", and Johann Strauss' "Radetsky March" as one of the most popular in the world.
 It is especially popular in the United States, being a top favourite of the US Marines.
 It was the Regimental March of the 56th Infantry Regiment of the New York Guard during World War II.

 In his book Invercargill - 150 Years Lloyd Esler's opening sentence reads "Invercargill was done a fine favour by Alex Lithgow who named his famous march after his boyhood home.
-The Invercargill March is possibly the best advertisement the town has ever had as the work is a brass-band favourite and the word ‘Invercargill’ is whispered amongst audiences worldwide.
-There is only one Invercargill in the world - this one".
+The Invercargill March is possibly the best advertisement the town has ever had as the work is a brass-band favourite and the word 'Invercargill' is whispered amongst audiences worldwide.
+There is only one Invercargill in the world - this one."

 Origin of the tune

 It was originally written in 1901 by Alex Lithgow as a jig type tune for Symphonic band.
 No research can find if that tune carried the same name but it was known to be rejected in that format by a publisher.

-When Invercargill hosted the national brass band contest in 1909, Alex’s brother Tom asked for a test piece for the contest and Alex offered this piece (re arranged).
+When Invercargill hosted the national brass band contest in 1909, Alex's brother Tom asked for a test piece for the contest and Alex offered this piece (re arranged).
 On the music he wrote:

 That re arrangement commenced in 1908 and tested out at a rehearsal that year in Bathurst NSW.
 It was sent to his brother Tom in Invercargill for comment and changes were made before it was finally sent to Invercargill in 1909 and first played publicly at Rugby Park Invercargill on 3 November 1909 by the massed bands at the national New Zealand Brass Band contest.